SlackCollective/Synology-Docker-Mediaserver/README.md

 # Synology-Docker-Mediaserver
-Working configuration of media services, running Linuxserver Swag for reverse proxy, and various other Docker containers, on a Synology 218+ NAS
+Working configuration of media services, running Linuxserver Swag for reverse proxy, and various other Docker containers, on a Synology 218+ NAS.

+Router ports forwarded to NAS:
+Plex (32400 is default)
+Deluge (8112)
+Calibre (8080.
+8081, 8083)
+Http 80 (external) > 89 (internal)
+Https: 443 (external) > 449 (internal)

 Containers in use:
       - watchtower